MDK (community): Appraisal and influence on media

 Jokes of MDK repeatedly caused discontent of the public and deputies of the State Duma.
 Some scandals, as in the case of Jeanna Friske, led to the creation of petitions on the Change.org service, calling on the VK.com management to close the group "due to the establishment of a national tension situation in Russia", noting that "the main audience of the group are schoolchildren".

 Experts from Herzen State Pedagogical University of Russia, in conclusion for the prosecutor's office of St. Petersburg concluded that the information of the MDK public has the signs of "insulting various groups of people on the grounds of religion and nationality, public desecration of religious and liturgical literature, objects of religious veneration, signs and emblems of worldview symbolism".
 Also experts came to the conclusion that materials harm the mental health of children, adolescents, and young people.

 In terms of audience outreach, MDK surpasses the majority of online publications, which causes interest among advertisers.
 Large companies and brands like KFC, Durex, Axe Effect advertised in MDK.
-In August 2013, during the Moscow election campaign, the photo of politician Alexey Navalny appeared on the avatar of MDK.
+In August 2013, during the Moscow election campaign, the photo of politician Alexei Navalny appeared on the avatar of MDK.

 Since 2017 MDK creative agency promotes Burger King company in social networks.
 Pixels game, one of the agency's projects, was the launched in April 2017.
 132,000 people started to play it in just a few days.